 Characteristics of Brutalist Architecture Style

-- The biggest underlying causes of the emergence of the Brutalist movement was the growing world population and severe economic problems.
+- The biggest underlying causes of the emergence of the Brutalist movement were the growing world population and severe economic problems.

 - Besides reinforced concrete, materials like steel, wood and glass were generally used in Brutalist buildings in uncoated form.